 Might Christian Military Schools in South Dakota Really Help Your Troubled Son?
 Maybe, But There is a Better Option.

-Is your teen spinning out of control, angry, defiant, involved in minor substance abuse, or in legal trouble?
+Is your teen spinning out of control, angry, defiant, involved in minor self-destructive behavior, or in legal trouble?
 If so, we can help, and probably better than Christian military schools in South Dakota.

 BETTER AT HELPING TROUBLED BOYS THAN CHRISTIAN MILITARY SCHOOLS IN YOUR STATE